wchesley/notebook/Microsoft_365/ConfigMgr.md

 If the pilot phase is successful (clients are healthy, receiving policies, and no major issues are encountered), you can proceed to plan the production rollout.
 Typically, a pilot might run for a few weeks to ensure monthly patching cycles, etc., work correctly.

+> [!TIP]
-> **Tip:** It’s advisable to keep the pilot/beta **collection** even as you move to production – future updates or new features can first be deployed to the pilot collection (a subset of users) before broad deployment, as a continuous safety mechanism.
+> It’s advisable to keep the pilot/beta **collection** even as you move to production – future updates or new features can first be deployed to the pilot collection (a subset of users) before broad deployment, as a continuous safety mechanism.

 ## Full Production Deployment (Phase 3)
 <sub>[Back to top](#deploying-and-configuring-microsoft-configuration-manager-current-branch-in-a-hybrid-cloud-environment)</sub>